Navigating the Healthcare System With RA

 Keep a copy of medical records.
 Immunization records have become so important in the last 18 months!
 Keep a copy of yours handy.
 Be sure you’re registered with the CDC’s state vaccination tracking system for easy recall and verification.

 Navigating the healthcare system with a chronic illness can be tough.
-I hope these tips have been helpful for you!
+I hope these tips have been helpful to you!